 March 2018 Goals

-And a recap of February 2018 goals
+My little leprechaun and a recap of February 2018 goals

 *Required disclosure: this post includes affiliate links.
 If you make a purchase using one of my links I get a small (at no cost to you!) commission or discount.
 I promise to only link products that I'd recommend and use myself.
 I strongly encourage you to first consider shopping small and locally, even if it means I don't get the referral commission.
 Otherwise I really appreciate your support: blogs are expensive to run and maintain and I'd like to get out of the red one of these days, thanks!